h-livv/janus/README.md

 > A computational framework for studying how beamline parameters influence high-energy particle transport and production.

+> **Status: Archived (September 2026).**
-Janus couples Geant4 particle-interaction simulations with Xsuite beam transport to study how physical parameters affect downstream beam behavior.
+> Janus is no longer under active development.
+It coupled Geant4 particle-interaction simulations with Xsuite beam transport to study how physical parameters affect downstream beam behavior.

 ## System

 ![Geant4 target bombardment in Janus](docs/assets/bombardment.png)

-The current case study is 26 GeV proton bombardment of a high-Z target, with antiproton production as the primary observable.
+The case study considered 26 GeV proton bombardment of a high-Z target, with antiproton production as the primary observable.

 ```text
 Geant4 (engines/geant4/, collision/)